 Emily K Goodheart

 At 16, she traveled to Ecuador and the Galapagos for a wildlife conservation and photography student expedition with National Geographic.
-Eager to continue studying animals and world cultures, she spent a gap semester focused on wildlife photography and lion conservation in South Africa and Zimbabwe.
+Eager to continue studying animals and world cultures, she spent a gap semester focused on wildlife conservation and photography in South Africa and Zimbabwe.
 She then traveled through five countries in Southeast Asia, exploring the wonders of Angkor Wat and thousands of golden stupas in Myanmar while staying with local Hill Tribe people and in floating villages.

 Emily graduated from Colorado College with a degree in anthropology.
-She spent a month with the Colville Confederated Tribes in Eastern Washington pursuing research for her thesis on traditional foodways and indigenous environmental education.
-She took courses in Italy and India where she wrote about culture, cuisine and folklore, studied primate behavior at the Lemur Conservation Foundation and completed a wildlife rehabilitation internship in Costa Rica.
+She spent a month with the Colville Confederated Tribes in Eastern Washington pursuing research for her thesis on traditional foodways and Indigenous environmental education.
+She took courses in Italy and India where she wrote about culture, cuisine and folklore, studied primate behavior at the Lemur Conservation Foundation and completed a wildlife rehabilitation internship at the Jaguar Rescue Center in Costa Rica.
 While a student, she traveled with her family to France's castle-filled Loire Valley, explored England's regency past and wandered through Japan's historic mountain villages.
 Following graduation in 2017, Emily spent a summer as an environmental educator at the Denver Zoo before landing her dream job at Natural Habitat Adventures, the perfect workplace in which to combine her passions for animals, writing and travel.
-She has traveled with Nat Hab to the subarctic in search of polar bears and recently to Tanzania, where she met the Maasai, explored the Ngorongoro Crater and encountered lounging leopards, feasting cheetah and Great Migration river crossings in the vast Serengeti.
-When she's not writing or exploring the world, you can find Emily immersed in a fantasy book, performing in musicals and horseback riding.
+She has since traveled with Nat Hab to the far North in search of polar bears and Tanzania, where she met the Maasai, explored the Ngorongoro Crater and came face to face with lounging leopards, feasting cheetahs and Great Migration river crossings in the vast Serengeti.
+Most recently, she joined Australia South: Tasmania, Kangaroo Island & the Great Ocean Road, encountering echidnas, emus, wallabies, wombats, pademelons, possums, potoroos, sea lions, splendid fairy-wrens, tiger quolls, Tasmanian devils, kookaburras, kangaroos and koalas along the way.
+When she's not writing, exploring the world or working with animals, you can find Emily immersed in a fantasy book, enjoying the performing arts and horseback riding.